Built by Metorial, the integration platform for agentic AI.

 get_document

-Retrieve a specific Linear document.
+Retrieve a specific document's content and metadata.

 Parameters: